52% Think Trump Wasn't Strong Enough on Charlottesville

 The poll also revealed Trump's approval ratings to be at record lows.

 The Marist poll was conducted by interviewing 1,125 adults on Aug.
-14 and 15 and has a margin of error plus or minus 2.9.
+14 and 15 and has a margin of error plus or minus 2.9 percentage points.